i11box/DiTReducio/README.md

 # TriCAL
-A calibration and acceleration tool for TTS models.
+A calibration and acceleration tool for DiT-Based TTS models.

+Audio demos for different thresholds are available in the `assets` folder.
 ## Supported Models
 - F5-TTS
 - MegaTTS 3